purdurnr/Create-cSolution-Process/Create-cSolution-Process-rv1.md

     - pack: NXP::FREERTOS-KERNEL
 ```
 ### 5.5 Adding Software Components
 Adding software components is the most involved process in migrating a project to the cSolution format.
-The libraries and source files must be captured in the cSolution lists.
-Another complexity is to verify that the correct source and version of the library is being provided by the pack.
+The libraries and source files must be captured by the list of software components in the cProject.yml file.
+Another complexity is to verify that the correct source and version of the code is being provided by the listed pack.
-The cSolution requires the components are identified by the following values:
+The cSolution project format requires that software components are identified by the using the following list of values:
 ```yaml
 - component: Device:Startup&Baremetal
 - component: Cclass:Cgroup:Csub&Cvariant
 ```
 A device specific software component can be specified by using the first value **Device**.
-The CMSIS tools replace Device with the value defined by the cSolution target.
-These software components are found in the corresponding Device Family Pack (DFP).
+The CMSIS tools associate the Device software components with the device defined as the cSolution target.
+The Device software components are then found in the corresponding Device Family Pack (DFP).

 A generic software component can be specified by a **Cclass** and **Cgroup**.
 This allows software components to be organized by a taxonomy.
 This can help organize common software components.

 But how do you determine the correct values?

 #### Eclipse Project Explorer
-If the project exists in Eclipse format, you can use the Eclipse Project Explorer view to identify most of the component names.
+You can use the MCUXpresso IDE eclipse Project Explorer UI to identify most of the software component names.
 NXP has kept a consistent naming convention between file names and software components.
 The following image shows an example of the location and a few of the component names.

 ![EclipseProjectComponents](./images/training-getstarted-EclipseProjectComponents-Ping.png)

-This first pass of the project helps the author add the following components to the cProject file.
-They are grouped by the associated folders found in the eclipse project.
+This first pass of the project helps the author add the following to the **components** list provided in the cProject.yml file.
+For this example, the list is organized by the associated folders in the MCUXpresso IDE eclipse project.
 ``` yaml
   components:
     - component: ARM::CMSIS:CORE@5.6.0